We’re open everyday 24/7

 Quitting alcohol and drugs is not easy.
 It takes a community, a strategy, and preferably the guidance of professionals.
 Even under the best of circumstances, you may relapse one or more times.

 Everyone responds to treatment and withdrawal differently, and some people may relapse more often than others.
-When it happens more frequently than what is considered average, it is referred to as chronic relapse.
+When it happens more frequently than what is considered average, it is referred to as a chronic relapse.

 Thankfully, all forms of relapse are treatable.
 But it is important to recognize triggers that could make you relapse.